 Mandagapattu is a small village located close to Chennai in Tamil Nadu.
-It is very special because it is the first ever cave temple of Tamil Nadu.
+It is very special because it is the first-ever cave temple in Tamil Nadu.

 History and architecture of Mandagapattu

-Built by Mahendra Varma Pallavan in 7th century CE, all this cave temple has, are 2 sculptures and 1 inscription.
-The inscription is in Sanskrit language, and in Grantham script.
+Built by Mahendra Varma Pallavan in the 7th century CE, all this cave temple has, are 2 sculptures and 1 inscription.
+The inscription is in the Sanskrit language, and in Grantham script.
 It mentions that the temple is for Lord Brahma, Lord Vishnu and Lord Shiva.
 However, there are no sculptures of Gods present here currently.
-There are only 2 sculptures of Dwarapalas (door keepers).
+There are only 2 sculptures of Dwarapalas (doorkeepers).

 How to reach Mandagapattu

 This is located 18km from Villupuram Railway station.
 Being a small village public transport here is not dependable.
-Best choice would be to hire a taxi from Villupuram.
+The best choice would be to hire a taxi from Villupuram.